Battle of Visby: Forces

 The Danish force was led by Valdemar IV of Denmark, and composed of Danish and German soldiers, many of them mercenaries from the Baltic coast of Germany, with recent experience in the various feuds and wars between the German and Scandinavian states.
 These men would have worn what was known as transitional armour, with iron or steel plates over vital areas and joints over a full suit of chain mail.

 The Gutes were commanded by an unknown leader, probably a minor noble with military experience, and the force composed mainly of other minor nobles, their retinues, and freemen.
 The ordinary freemen appear to have worn limited but still effective protection, with many excavated skeletons found wearing a chain-mail shirt or a coat of plates to protect the torso.
 Others may have worn padded gambesons, though these would not have survived decomposition in the ground after the battle.
-Unusually, many of the Gutes appear to have had minimal head protection, with many wearing only a mail coif, a metal skullcap; however any helmets may have been stripped from the bodies after the battle.
+Unusually, many of the Gutes appear to have had minimal head protection, with many wearing only a mail coif (a metal skullcap); however any helmets may have been stripped from the bodies after the battle.
 Very few weapons have been discovered, but it is likely that both sides used round and heater-type shields, spears, axes, billhooks, pikes, and poleaxes.
 For close combat, both sides would have had swords, light axes, war hammers, and maces.

 Battle

 Picture of the Visby city wall, near the north gate.
-The main battle was fought within 300 meters of the city's fortifications.
+The main battle was fought within 300 metres of the city's fortifications.

 The Danish troops moved toward Visby.
 On the first day of the invasion, two minor skirmishes were fought on marshy ground between yeomen farmers and the army.
-About 1,500 Gotlandic Farmers were killed after the battle of Mästerby.
+About 1,500 Gotlandic farmers were killed after the battle of Mästerby.

 On 27 July, a Gutnish yeomen army fought the Danes just outside the city walls and was severely beaten, with an estimated death toll of about 1,800 yeomen and peasants; the Danish casualties remain unknown.
 Only a couple of items that can be linked with Danish soldiers have been found, including a purse and ornamented armor belonging to a member of the Roorda Family from Friesland.
 Casualties can be compared with those that the French suffered at the Battle of Poitiers in 1356 and would be considered high by medieval standards.